Deriving guideline values using reference-site data

 Guideline values for toxicants

-If there is no effects-based DGV, or when the natural background concentration of a toxicant exceeds the DGV, then reference data can be used to derive a site-specific guideline value.
+If there is no effects-based DGV, or when the natural background concentration of a toxicant exceeds the DGV, then reference data can be used to derive a site-specific guideline value for either water or sediment quality.

 However, you should consider the extent to which the ecosystem can accommodate further elevation of toxicant concentrations where there is evidence that the local ecosystem: